datapane/datapane-onpremise/README.md

 1. Install Docker and Docker Compose
 1. Run the command `git clone https://github.com/datapane/datapane-onpremise.git`.
 1. Run the command `cd datapane-onpremise` to enter the cloned repository's directory.
-1. Edit the `Dockerfile` to set the version of Datapane you want to install.
-To do this, replace `X.Y.Z` in `FROM datapane/dp-server:X.Y.Z` with your desired version.
-See [Select a Datapane version number](#select-a-datapane-version-number) to help you choose a version.
 1. Run `dp-setup.py check` to check the installation is valid and all dependencies exist.
 1. Run `dp-setup.py configure` to launch the setup wizard that will generate your `docker.env` file.
    - To manually configure, simply copy `datapane.env` and a `docker-compose.yaml` file from the `/docker` dir and edit as needed.
-1. In your `docker.env` (this file is only created after running `dp-setup.py setup`) add the following:
+1. In your `datapane.env` add the following:
     ```
     # License key granted to you by Datapane
     LICENSE_KEY=YOUR_LICENSE_KEY
     ```
+1. (Optional) Edit the `docker-compose.yaml` file to set the version of Datapane you want to install.
+To do this, replace `X.Y.Z` in `FROM datapane/dp-server:X.Y.Z` with your desired version.
+See [Select a Datapane version number](#select-a-datapane-version-number) to help you choose a version.

 1. Run `docker-compose up -d` to start the Datapane server.
 1. Run `docker-compose ps` to make sure all the containers are up and running.